loco-rs/loco/docs-site/content/docs/getting-started/guide.md

 ## MVC and You

 **Traditional MVC (model-view-controller) comes desktop UI programming paradigms**.
-However, it quickly made it into web services as well, the golden era of MVC was around the early 2010's, and since then many more different parasigms and architectures emerged.
+However, it quickly made it into web services as well, the golden era of MVC was around the early 2010's, and since then many more different paradigms and architectures emerged.

 **MVC is still a very strong principle and architecture to follow for simplifying projects**, and this is what Loco follows too.